mazwat/mazwat.github.io/oop-lm.md

 In C# you have a class file or script as it is referred to in Unity and then these are instantiated through the main **program.cs** file.

-In C++ if we want to start developing objects, classes and eventually full fledged libraries,e create a sketch file in the Arduino IDE that has the runtime functions in it.
-We also need a CPP files which is a standard C++ file which will contain our extension or class and then we also need additionally a header file that has the extension (.h).
+In C++ if we want to start developing objects, classes and eventually full fledged libraries, we create a sketch file in the Arduino IDE that has the runtime functions in it.
+We also need a **CPP file** which is a standard C++ file (.ccp) which will contain our extension or class and then we also need additionally a **header file** that has the extension (.h).

 In C++ the header file contains: